diablo010/Diabetes-Prediction/README.md

-# Diabetes-Detection
+# Diabetes-Prediction
-The DS project
+This project acts as the stepping stone for learning Data Science